srirdeevi/mcp-server/README.md

 Planned improvements:

-- Add database MCP tools
-- Connect MCP server with an AI agent
-- Add RAG-powered knowledge retrieval tool
-- Add API integration tools
+- Extend authentication to `get_employee_leave` and `get_ticket_information` (currently only `search_company_documents` is protected)
+- Replace in-memory employee/ticket data with real data sources
-- Add authentication and authorization
+- Add automated tests for tool call handling and auth failures
-- Deploy MCP server as a service
+- Deploy MCP server as a hosted service
+- Connect MCP server as a callable tool set for the multi-agent workflow project

 ---